 I am reaching out to you all with the hope that you can help me share this news far and wide.
-I am 62 years old, have been married for 41 years, have 4 adult children and 6 grandchildren, and we all live in Maryland.
-I have Stage 5 kidney disease, which means I will soon have to start dialysis.
-Regular dialysis can help keep me alive, but long-term dialysis will be hard on my body and other organs.
-From my Nephrologist I’ve learned that I need a kidney transplant and that a living donor is my best chance for survival, because the average wait time is 5 years or more for a kidney from a deceased donor.
+I am 63 years old, have been married for 42 years, have 4 adult children and 7 grandchildren, and we all live in Maryland.
+After many years battling Chronic Kidney Disease (CKD) and declining to Stage 5 CKD in June 2020, my decline continued, and I lost kidney function in August 2022 thus declining to End Stage Renal Disease (ESRD) and needing to start dialysis immediately IN ORDER TO STAY ALIVE.
+Regular dialysis can help keep me alive, but long-term dialysis will be hard on my body and other organs, and I'm realizing that frightening reality.
+From my Nephrologist and other sources, I’ve learned that I need a kidney transplant and that a LIVING DONOR is my best chance for survival, because the average wait time is 5 years or more for a kidney from a deceased donor.

 Chronic Kidney Disease (CKD) has changed my life in numerous ways that greatly limit what I can do and causes other health challenges.
 I want to be healthy again!
 I want to enjoy being active again with my family and friends.
 I look forward to the day that I’m not tired, unwell and can live my life to the fullest.